vacu9708/Shopping-mall/README.md

 For non-blocking communication across services

 ## Redis
-- For storing data good to cache such as refresh tokens, (wishlist, shopping cart)
+- For storing data good to cache such as token revocation, (wishlist, shopping cart)
 - For limiting the rate of requests coming into the gateway using the Request rate limiter

 ## Spring cloud gateway